Anaesthesiology and Rescue Medicine

 About us

-The journal is registered in the databases of the Ministry of Science and Higher Education (20 points), Index Copernicus (100.00 points), Polish Medical Bibliography and EBSCO, Articles are recorded in the DOI database.
+The journal is registered in the databases of the Ministry of Science and Higher Education (20 points), Index Copernicus 2025 (93.05 points), Polish Medical Bibliography, and EBSCO.
+Articles are saved in the DOI database.

-Anaesthesiology and Rescue Medicine has been published since 2007 and is published under the prestigious patronage of the European Council and Section of Anaesthesiology (EBA) of the European Union of Medical Professionals (UEMS).
+Anesthesiology and Emergency Medicine has been published since 2007 and is published under the prestigious patronage of the European Board and Section of Anaesthesiology (EBA) of the European Union of Medical Specialists (UEMS)..

 Current issue